The survival of our species hinges on whether we can move beyond our “survival behaviors”

 Competence means having the knowledge, understanding, skills, tools, values, and confidence to function in a socially and technologically complex world.

-Recognize that your experiences – especially first impressions or feelings – are a result of what is triggered from your past.
+Recognize that your experiences – especially first impressions or feelings – area result of what is triggered from your past.
 Listen to the other person.
 What are they experiencing?
 Ask questions.
 Challenge your assumptions.

 Get in Synch with Reality

-Get your understandings and beliefs in synch with reality.
+Get your knowledge and experiences in synch with reality.
 Cognitive neuroscientists label our internal map of the world and our beliefs a “cognitive map.”
-We call it our “Mind Map.”
+We call it our “Personal Mind Map.”
 Whatever you call it, it’s important that it reflects the realities of oneself and the external world.

 Making A DIfference

-Step 3: Individual A-Team Action
+Goal 3: Individual A-Team Action

-Step 4: Collective A-Team Action
+Goal 4: Collective A-Team Action

-We can learn and grow, individually and collectively, through understanding the neuroscientific foundations of – and practicing – the four parts of Feeding the Good Wolf.
 Using what we know about ourselves from neuroscience, we can individually create fulfilled, meaningful lives, and collectively build communities where all can thrive.

 There is hope for each of us, and for the future of our beautiful world.